saisusmithainavolu/EmployeeManagementSystem/README.md

 **REST Client**	: Postman

-## Three-Tier Application Architecture of Spring Boot
-Spring is a robust Java-based open-source framework that is widely used for enterprise web applications.
-Spring boot is an extension of the spring framework which is used to build production-ready applications quickly.
-  -	The client makes the HTTP requests.
-  -	The request goes to the controller, who maps and processes that request.
-After that, service logic is called.
-  -	In the service layer, all the business logic is performed.
-It performs the logic on the data that is mapped to JPA with model(DAO) classes.
-  -	If there is no error, the web page is returned to the user.

 ## Maven dependencies
 In the context of Maven, a dependency is a JAR file used by a Java application.
 Maven will automatically include JAR file in java path if it identifies a dependency listed in POM.xml file.
 Then, Java will be able to find and use the classes in the JAR file.